A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Sample applications

 For transient clouds produced by turbulent compression, even if the mean shielding column is sufficient for the equilibrium $\Ht$ abundance to be high, the $\Ht$ formation timescale may be longer than the cloud lifetime.
 For example, the criterion $t_\Ht < t_\mr{dyn}$ is equivalent to

 which is well above the equilibrium $\mr{H}$/$\Ht$ transition in Figure \ref{fig:contour_nH}.

-In high column density self-gravitating clouds with supersonic turbulence, the mass weighed density $\langle n \rangle_M$ is proportional to $N^2$, $\langle n \rangle_M \propto N^2$ (See Equation (\ref{eq:n_M0}) where the second term dominates over the first term).
+In high column density self-gravitating clouds with supersonic turbulence, the mass-weighed density $\langle n \rangle_M$ is proportional to $N^2$, $\langle n \rangle_M \propto N^2$ (See Equation (\ref{eq:n_M0}), where the second term dominates over the first term).
 Combining this with Equation (\ref{eq:n_N_H2}), gives

 for $t_\Ht < t_\mr{dyn}$.
 Equation (\ref{eq:n_N_H2_cloud}) suggests that for a molecular cloud with $A_V\gtrsim 1$, although molecular hydrogen is difficult to form at an average density $n \sim 100~\mr{cm^{-3}}$ (Equation (\ref{eq:n_N_H2})), turbulence can compress most of the gas to reach to a higher density regime and enable the cloud to become molecular in a shorter timescale.